xiongyiheng/PT43D/README.md

 # Preparing the Data
 1. Synthetic Data

 We render CAD models from [ShapeNet](https://www.shapenet.org) to generate synthetic images to mimic real-world challenges including occlusion and field-of-view truncation.
 Synthetic training / validation data can be downloaded [here]().
 We follow the official splits provided by ShapeNet.
 For each CAD model, we create 21 renderings to capture varying degree of ambiguity.
 Each rendering can be mapped to potential multiple ground-truth CAD models.
-Specifically, *.txt contains ground-truth CAD ID(s) for *.png, where * is from 0 to 20.
+Specifically, *.txt contains ground-truth CAD id(s) for *.png, where * is from 0 to 20.

 2. Real-World Data